shaunluttin/project-management-approaches/RapidDevelopment/spiral.md

 - potential problems in underlying tech
 - etc

-Cinnamon Roll starts Small in the Middle
+## Cinnamon Roll starts Small in Middle

 - explore the risks
 - make a plan to handle the risks